Modernizing Workflows with Pre-commit Hooks in Drupal

 1. Husky and Lint-Staged

 We integrated husky and lint-staged into the project's root package.json.
-Rather than relying on developers to manually run phpcs before committing, the hook intercepts the git commit command.

 2. Auto-Fixing on the Fly

 The integration was configured not just to complain, but to assist.
-The pre-commit hook runs phpcbf (PHP Code Beautifier and Fixer) first.
+The pre-commit hook runs phpcbf first.
+This instantly corrects the file locally, stages the corrected version, and allows the commit to proceed silently.

 3. Graceful Upstream Disablement

 By shifting validation to the extreme left—right at the point of the commit—we dropped CI failure rates due to syntax by 98%.
 Senior architects spend their time reviewing business logic and security vectors, rather than leaving comments about line-length limits.
+This is what it looks like to treat the developer experience as a first-class citizen of the enterprise architecture.